pfr-mf6/ImageTrend-DataMart/NFIRS_model.md

 For example, we may wish to:
  - Query every `Primary Action Taken` from `Engine 31` from `2024-01-01` to `2025-01-01`.
- - Tally the `Incident Type` for each Report that a given `Firefighter` has been recorded as accumulated over an entire career.
+ - Tally the `Incident Type` for each Report that a given `Firefighter` has been recorded in as accumulated over an entire career.
  - Graph each "tapout" `Alarm Time` for a given `Apparatus` over a given month.